-An income tax provision of \$425,000 was recognized for the year ended December 31, 2021 compared with \$647,000 for the year ended December 31, 2020.
-The tax provision for 2021 primarily resulted from the impact of the Global Intangible Low-Taxed Income ("GILTI") inclusion offset by income tax benefits recognized for GILTI-related return to provision true-ups related to the year ended December 31, 2020, as well as the permanent benefit recognized for carrying back net operating losses generated from the year ended December 31, 2020 to the year ended December 31, 2016.
-We booked a tax benefit of \$84,000 during 2021 due to the net operating loss generated in the tax year ended December 31, 2020 for the rate differential resulting from the carryback.
-We booked a tax benefit of \$512,000 during 2020 due to the net operating loss generated in the tax year ended December 31, 2019.
-The Company's effective tax rate for the year ended December 31, 2021 differs from the year ended December 31, 2020 primarily as a result of a reduction in income in our foreign operations during the year ended December 31, 2021.
+An income tax provision of \$177,000 was recognized for the year ended December 31, 2023 compared with \$289,000 for the year ended December 31, 2022.
+The tax provision for 2022 primarily resulted from the impact of the global intangible low-taxed income ("GILTI") inclusion offset by foreign tax credit attributes generated as a result of GILTI, as well as income tax expense from various foreign jurisdictions.
+Our effective tax rate for the year ended December 31, 2023 was lower than in the year ended December 31, 2022 primarily because our reduced income in foreign operations during the year ended December 31, 2023.